naomiyocum/night_writer/README.md

 * Atom

 ## Usage
-In your terminal, run `git clone` with the copied URL onto your local machine and navigate into the `night_writer` directory.<br>
+In your terminal, run `git clone` with the copied URL onto your local machine and navigate into the `night_writer` directory.
 Now, we can start doing some translations!

 ### English to Braille
 Open the `message.txt` file and update it with the message you would like to translate to Braille.<br>Return to your terminal and run the following command: